jack06215/jack06215/README.md

 # About Me

 - Taiwanese who used to live in Australia and now working in Japan.
-- Graduated MEng. at University of Technology Sydney.
+- Graduated MEng. at University of Technology Sydney (2018).

 # Programming Languages
 <code><img height="40" src="https://raw.githubusercontent.com/github/explore/master/topics/cpp/cpp.png"></code>